 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Straight out of the heart of Maharashtra in Western Indian, Vada Pav has iconic status in India.
-It used to be "poor man's food", but these days even the rich and famous can be spotted eating it at Bombay's (Mumbai) numerous roadside food stalls!
+It originated as a tasty but cheap, budget-friendly food for mill workers in Central Mumbai in the 1960s and early 1970s.
+These days, people from all walks of life can be spotted enjoyed Vada Pav in Mumbai's numerous roadside food stalls!

 Vada means patty and Pav means bun in Hindi.
 Vada Pav is therefore a potato patty in a bun garnished with delicious, hot, tangy, sweet chutneys and served piping hot.
 For convenience sake you can pre-make the potato mixture a day earlier (it actually tastes better when done like this as the flavors 'mature' overnight).
 When you are ready to eat, fry the patties and prep the buns and serve.

 Lots of people pre-make the chutneys in batches and store in their fridge.
 That way, when the urge strikes, you are halfway done to producing some delicious Vada Pav.

 10 potato medium potatoes, boiled, peeled and mashed

 1 teaspoon ginger paste